Kabrousse

 Kabrousse (also spelled Cabrousse) is a village in the rural community of Diembéring, Oussouye, Ziguinchor, Casamance, Senegal.
 It is a coastal village located a few kilometers south of Cap Skirring.
 In a straight line, it is the closest place in Africa to South America (2,841 km from Touros, Rio Grande do Norte in northeastern Brazil).
 About 2 km southeast of Kabrousse is the international border with Guinea-Bissau.

-Geography

 Notable inhabitants

 Aline Sitoe Diatta, the leader of a resistance movement against French West Africa, was born in Nialou in 1920.